oyieroyier/phase-3-metaprogramming-keyword-arguments-and-mass-assignment/README.md

 What happens if another developer who is working on our code base _doesn't_ see the file where the method is defined, but only sees the method being invoked?
-Maybe it's not clear to them which argument is which &mdash; after all, when you invoke methods, the arguments aren't labeled or anything.
+Maybe it's not clear to them which argument is which — after all, when you invoke methods, the arguments aren't labeled or anything.
 Let's take a look at what type of disaster would befall us: